ipod825/keraflow/doc/Tutorials.md

 Y = dense_layer(X)  # Y=WX+b
 ~~~

 In Keraflow, an [Input](@ref keraflow.layers.base.Input) layer (line 1) is a special type of layer that could be treated as a symbolic tensor.
-By feeding a tensor to a layer (line 4), we got a new symbolic tensor Y, which can then be fed to another layer.
+By feeding a tensor `X` to a layer (line 4), we got a new symbolic tensor `Y`, which can then be fed to another layer.

 ## Layer Initialization {#layer_initialization}
 Each layer takes different arguments to initialize.
 As seen above, a dense layer takes three argument.
 However, there are some common key word arguments you could pass to every layer, which are defined in Layers' [__init__](@ref keraflow.layers.base.Layer.__init__):